ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 2am.
 Mostly cloudy, with a low around 57.
-South wind 12 to 20 mph, with gusts as high as
+South southwest wind 12 to 20 mph, with gusts as
-         35 mph.
+         high as 35 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">